 If the tests show that certain electrolytes are too low, your doctor may decide to replace them.
 If the tests show you are dehydrated, you may be given intravenous (IV) fluids.
 It’s important to get the tests your doctor wants because most of the time you won’t have any symptoms until one or more blood chemistry values are dangerously low or high.

 Each lab has its own range for what it considers normal values for complete blood counts and chemistry panel results.
 What’s normal for one lab might not quite be normal for another, so it’s important to know what your lab’s normal range is when looking at your results.
 Normal ranges for some tests also vary by age and gender.
-As a rule, the normal ranges are printed on the lab report, next to your test results.
+On most lab reports the normal ranges for each test and a notation telling you if yours is high or low are printed on the lab report, next to your test results.

 Common terms and numbers you may see on a CBC report and what they mean are on this chart: